Black Dabinett Apple Trees for Sale

 See our Guide to Apple Tree Pollination for a full list of partners & more tips about pollination.

 History & Parentage:

 It hails from Kingsbury Episcopi in Somerset.
-The original Dabinett tree was found by chance, growing in a hedge, at start of the 20th century by William Dabinett; this variety is superior in size and flavour.
-The fruit are known locally as Tommy Rodfords.
+The original Dabinett tree was found by chance, growing in a hedge, at the start of the 20th century by William Dabinett; this variety is superior in size and flavour.
+The trees are known locally as Tommy Rodfords.